c3lang/c3-web/docs/language-common/attributes.md

 ### `@test`

-*Used for: function*
+*Used for: module, function*

-Marks the function as a test function.
-Will be added to the list of test functions when the tests are run, otherwise the function will not be included in the compilation.
+Marks the function or all functions inside the module section, as a test function.
+They will be added to the list of test functions when the tests are run, otherwise the function(s) will not be included in the compilation.

 ### `@unused`